min-tee/minrblog/content/resume/resume.md

 #### Quality Engineer, Kite Hill
 2020-present

-* Implemented Statistical Process Control (SPC) such as X Bar and R Chart systems to calculate Z-Scores to improve product quality and reduce costs, along with designing product specifications.
+* Design and implement Statistical Process Control (SPC) and Statistical Quality Control (SQC) tools to improve product quality and reduce costs.
 * Serve as the company liaison in meeting and communicating with over 70 suppliers related to acquiring quality materials.
 Member of the product launch team, in charge of technical document requirements, product trial and shelf life data analysis, and the marketing and packaging concepts for the product.